 Geibikei Gorge is a beauty spot in Iwate Prefecture easily reached from both Morioka and Hiraizumi

 Morioka Castle was completed in 1633 but all that remains after the battles of the Meiji Restoration in 1868 are the impressive granite walls and the pretty grounds of the castle park which have cherry trees in season.

-The park contains the Sakurayama Shrine and to the north is the Rock-Splitting Cherry Tree, (Ishiwara Sakura), an ancient tree in front of the Morioka District Court, which has has sprouted through a crack in a large granite boulder.
+The Morioka Castle Park contains the Sakurayama Shrine and to the north is the Rock-Splitting Cherry Tree, (Ishiwara Sakura), an ancient tree in front of the Morioka District Court, which has has sprouted through a crack in a large granite boulder.

 Heading east over the Nakatsugawa River is the red-brick Iwate Bank building which dates from 1911.
 Another historic bank is the Morioka Shinkin Bank designed by architect Kasai Manji, who along with his senior partner Kingo Tatsuno, designed the Bank of Japan and Tokyo Station.